knative/eventing/docs/spec/spec.md

 ##### Conditions

-- **Ready.** True when the trigger is provisioned and configuration is ready to deliver events to the subscriber.
+- **Ready.** True when the trigger is provisioned and ready to deliver events to the subscriber.
-- **BrokerReady.** True when the broker exists and is ready.
-- **SubscriptionReady.** True when the subscriber is subscribed to the broker.
-- **DependencyReady.** True when the sources the trigger depends on are ready.
-- **SubscriberResolved.** True when the subscriber is resolved, i.e. the trigger can get its address.

-#### Events

-- TriggerReconciled
-- TriggerReconcileFailed
-- TriggerUpdateStatusFailed

 ---